Leonardo-1107/tempMPM/docs/source/mpm.rst

    :align: center
    :width: 700px

-The output of AutoMPM lies cames from its algorithmic predictions.
+The output of AutoMPM comes from its algorithmic predictions.
 Discover the standard class structure for encapsulating gold mine prediction algorithms:

 .. code-block:: python